 Ruth Ozeki's sprawling 2013 novel, which won numerous literary accolades, relates events that challenge belief.
 I never questioned the brutality of 1940s Japanese military training, but I was taken aback that any contemporary school system would tolerate and encourage the extreme bullying experienced by Nao, the daughter of a suicidal computer engineer.
 These events later veer into what might be described as magic... or something like it.

 The book's complex examination of fiction, reality, and the difficulties we have arriving at any definitive truth should boggle and beguile the minds of thoughtful readers.
 It also does a decent job of explaining Schrödinger's cat without becoming silly, and finding humor and wonder in Nao's perspective, no matter how bleak her life becomes.
-Her description of the monster outside the monastery where Nao's great-grandmother lives stands as one of the great pieces of descriptive writing in twenty-first century English literature.
+The description of the monster outside the monastery where Nao's great-grandmother lives stands as one of the great pieces of descriptive writing in twenty-first century English literature.

 It takes talent to juggle Zen, artificial intelligence, Akihabara maid cafés, metafiction, metaphysics, quantum physics, abuse, and time travel in one novel.
 At times, however, it becomes excessively, tediously, expository-- especially in the final chapters.